shampletov-no/EPCboot/README.md

     $ cmake .
     $ make

-on Windows - use CMake-gui for Windows and create project for Microsoft Visual Studio 2012.
-Build this project.
+on Windows - use CMake-gui for Windows and create project for Microsoft Visual Studio 2013.
+Open the project.
+Correct project properties:
+`PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories`: add the path $ (SolutionDir) Debug to debug (Debug) Build Project option.
+Start the building.
+The building will fail:
+`Error 1 error LNK1181: can not open input file 'EPCboot.lib' LINK EPCbootLoader`.
+Repeat the building, it succeeds.

+For the working (Release) version of the draft building - in `PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories` add the path $ (SolutionDir) Release.
+Start the building.
+The building will fail:
+`Error 1 error LNK1181: can not open input file 'EPCboot.lib' LINK EPCbootLoader`.
+Repeat the building, it succeeds.

+*For using this program on Windows computers you need to place EPCboot.dll and uploader.exe in the same directory.*

 Exchange with target device may be tested:
 - create BOOTLOG environment variable,